List of elections involving vote splitting: Occurrence

 One of the main functions of political parties is to mitigate the effect of spoiler-prone voting methods by winnowing on a local level the contenders before the election.
 Each party nominates at most one candidate per office since each party expects to lose if they nominate more than one.
 This means empirical observations of the frequency of spoiled elections may not be a good measure, because they exclude relevant information from candidates who chose not to run.

 Vote splitting occurs when candidates or ballot questions have similar ideologies.
 A spoiler candidate can draw votes from a major candidate with similar politics, thereby causing a strong opponent of both or several to win.
 The minor candidates causing this effect are referred to as spoilers.

-The problem also exists in two-round system and instant-runoff voting, though it is reduced, because weaker spoilers are eliminated.
+The problem also exists in two-round system and instant-runoff voting, since candidates are eliminated based on tallies of first-choice preferences, which get split between similar candidates, though it is reduced, because weaker spoilers are eliminated.
 All ranked-choice systems suffer from variations of the spoiler effect, according to Arrow's impossibility theorem.
 However, a candidate that can win head-to-head against all rivals (called a Condorcet winner) can still lose from third place in a 3-way vote split, a phenomenon known as a center squeeze.
 This occurred in the 2009 Burlington Vermont mayoral election and the 2022 Alaska's at-large congressional district special election.